 ADE Awards 2017 shortlist announced: celebrating the best in decentralised energy!The Association for Decentralised Energy (ADE) today announced the shortlisted entries for the Association’s awards programme.
 Marking the Association’s 50th year – and the 10th year of the Awards – we are taking the opportunity to celebrate a decade of innovation and inspiration, of delivery and determination.

 This year’s black-tie awards gala will take place at the Science Museum, London on Thursday 19 October.
-Guests will enjoy a drinks reception, sponsored by Edina, before the awards presentation in the IMAX and dinner in the Museum’s iconic Flight Hall, both sponsored by ENER-G (a Centrica Company).
+Guests will enjoy a drinks reception, sponsored by Edina, before the awards presentation in the IMAX and dinner in the Museum’s iconic Flight Hall, both sponsored by Centrica Business Solutions.

 The Projects of the Decade awards celebrate the best projects, innovations and organisations of the past ten years.
 The Visionary Project Award looks forward to a project or approach that has the potential to transform the heat and decentralised energy sector.